Believe it or not, seizures don’t just happen to humans.

+This might seem like a low number, but it still indicates that your dog can indeed have a seizure, so would you know what to do if that happens?
 Whether your dog has already experienced an epileptic seizure, you’d like to help prevent them from happening in the first place, or simply be prepared in how to treat dog seizures, it helps to learn as much as you can about canine epilepsy treatment.

-Types of Seizures or Epilepsy That Can Affect Dogs
+Types of Seizures or Epilepsy in Dogs

 - “Epilepsy” is a term used to describe recurrent or reoccurring seizures that originate from the brain.